New Balance® Shoes for Diabetics

 Velcro Shoes for Diabetes

-• The New Balance 577 V1 is an Orthopedic style shoe that is Medicare / HCPCS code = A5500, rated as a Diabetic shoe, and may be eligible for Medicare reimbursement.
+• The New Balance 577 V1 is an Orthopedic style shoe with Medicare/HCPCS code A5500, rated as a Diabetic shoe, and may be eligible for Medicare reimbursement.

 • It has leather uppers, a roomy toe box, two Velcro hooks, and loop straps for closure.